-Two years ago, in 2016 I said goodbye to what I recall as the worst year of my life.
+In 2016 I said goodbye to what I recalled then as the worst year of my life.

 This post may contain affiliate links.
 This means, if you make a purchase from a link on this page, I may receive a small commission at no extra cost to you.
 You can find our entire disclaimer here.

 House fire, Divorce and dead broke left me wanting and wishing for a lot for the coming year.